pusateri/rslogd/README.md

 Stage 5
 =======
-Stage 5 will add TLS over IPv6 support and an index pool for tokens.
-Work in Progress.
+Stage 5 adds TLS over IPv6 support and an index pool for tokens.

 To see Stage 5, use:

 ```
-git checkout master
+git checkout stage5
 ```